chvogiat/InducedStarsPPINs/README.md

 # InducedStarsPPINs

 This repository contains the data files for the manuscript entitled "Identification of Essential Proteins Using Induced Stars in Protein–Protein Interaction Networks", by Chrysafis Vogiatzis and Mustafa C. Camur.
-The paper has been accepted at INFORMS Journal on Computing and can be accessed at:
+The paper has been published at INFORMS Journal on Computing and can be accessed at:

 https://pubsonline.informs.org/doi/10.1287/ijoc.2018.0872